Multi-Node Training

 Creating a Multi-Node Cluster

-Create a multi-node cluster by specifying the number of nodes with the-n
+Create a multi-node cluster by specifying the number of nodes with the-n flag:

 Multi-node deployments are only available for 8xH200 and 8xB200 instance types.
 Single H100 instances are available, but multi-node H100 clusters are not supported.